School of Architecture and Built Environment

 URBANbuild

-URBANbuild is a design/build program in which teams of students take on the design and construction of prototypical homes for New Orleans’ neighborhoods.
-URBANbuild’s partners in the development of these homes have been a number of non-profit community partners such as Neighborhood Housing Services of New Orleans (NHS), the Make It Right Organization of New Orleans (MIR), and Harmony Neighborhood development.
-Work with these organizations has exposed the School to the needs of the city’s underprivileged families as well as to what is required for the revitalization of New Orleans’ urban fabric and neighborhoods.
+URBANbuild is an award-winning, nationally profiled design-build program in which teams of students and faculty take on the design and construction of responsible housing prototypes with reliance upon analysis of New Orleans’ existing neighborhoods and the community’s common cultural needs.
+Over the course of two semesters, students and faculty work to develop habitable , affordable structures for families, as well as a body of research.
+URBANbuild’s partners in the development of these homes have been a number of community nonprofits, such as Neighborhood Housing Services of New Orleans (NHS), Bethlehem Lutheran Church (BLC), Harmony Neighborhood development, and most recently Louvis Services.
+Work with these organizations has exposes students to the needs of the city’s underprivileged families and what is required for New Orleans’ urban fabric and neighborhoods.

-The program is an educational collaboration of individuals, organizations, and businesses committed to revitalizing New Orleans’ rich cultural and architectural heritage.
-Neighborhoods are strengthened by the rebuilding of homes; allied professionals and educators come together for a common cause, and students develop as designers with a deep understanding and commitment to the urban environment.
+Celebrating 20 years and 20 homes built, URBANbuild is an educational collaboration of individuals, organizations, and businesses committed to New Orleans’ rich cultural and architectural heritage.
+Neighborhoods are strengthened by the rebuilding of homes; allied professionals and educators come together for a common cause; and students develop as designers with a deep understanding and commitment to the urban environment.
+The URBANbuild studio’s research agenda does not suggest the replacement of common housing typologies; students study the familiar in pursuit of progress.
+Through collaboration with a local non-profit organization committed to rebuilding community, housing strategies are developed as “infill” components in the existing urban fabric, with careful consideration of the cultural priorities and the physical needs of the neighborhoods.

 More information about the design-build program can be found at www.URBANbuild.tulane.edu.